MicrosoftDocs/power-automate-docs/articles/desktop-flows/link-pad-flow-portal.md

 ---

-# Trigger a Power Automate desktop flow from another flow
+# Trigger a desktop flow from another flow

 ## Prerequisites